zer0-os/zNS/docs/contracts/registry/ZNSRegistry.md

 Updates the owner of an existing domain.
-Can be called by either the Name owner on this contract OR the `ZNSRegistrar` contract as part of the Reclaim flow that starts at `ZNSRegistrar.reclaim()`.
+Can be called by either the Name owner on this contract OR the `ZNSRootRegistrar.sol` contract as part of the Reclaim flow that starts at `ZNSRootRegistrar.sol.reclaim()`.
 Emits an `DomainOwnerSet` event.

 #### Parameters